-- L. Homeowner Housing Assistance (\$547,191.00) Addresses the Housing Priority Needs of: Rehabilitation of Owner-occupied Units and/or Acquisition of existing units Down-payment Assistance.
-Funds will provide a minimum of 21 households housing assistance in a variety of ways, to include: housing replacement, handicap accessibility, minor repair, voluntary demolition, homebuyer assistance, staff program delivery, and other costs necessary to carry out program activities. - Public Service Agency Funding (\$124,025.00) Addresses Non-housing and Homelessness Priority Needs of: Public Services Youth and Families; Homelessness Services - Prevention, Outreach, Continuum of Care; and Homelessness Housing and Transitional Shelter.
-Funds will provide services to numbers of clients, and through program services and funding amounts as listed below: - a.
-Bryan Parks and Recreation Summer Camp Program (interdepartmental funding) (\$30,000.00) Addresses the goal of: Public Services Youth and Families.
+- Homeowner Housing Assistance (\$546,985.00) Addresses the Housing Priority Needs of: Rehabilitation of Owner-occupied Units and/or Acquisition of existing units.
+Funds will provide a minimum of 21 households housing assistance in a variety of ways, to include: housing replacement, handicap accessibility, minor repair, voluntary demolition, staff program delivery, and other costs necessary to carry out program activities. - 2.
+Public Service Agency Funding (\$126,227.00) Addresses Non-housing Priority Needs of Public Services, Youth and Families and Public Services, Other: Funds will provide services to numerous clients through program services and funding amounts as listed below: - a.
+Bryan Parks and Recreation Summer Camp Program (interdepartmental funding) (\$30,000.00) Addresses the goal of Public Services, Youth and Families.
 Provides for eligible expenses (salaries, supplies, equipment, and transportation).
-Offered in neighborhood parks and provides educational, social, and recreational activities to approximately 500 unduplicated clients. - b.
-Family Promise of Bryan-College Station (\$24,025.00) (City of College Station providing an addition \$10,975.00 for a total funding of \$35,000.00) Provides for eligible expenses (case manager).
-Program provides case management and support services for families following placement of homeless clients.
-The program will serve an estimated 155 unduplicated clients. - c.
-Unity Partners dba Project Unity Poverty Reduction Initiative / Family Self Sufficiency and Support (\$35,000.00) Provides salary and fringe benefit costs for Family Support Facilitator.
+Offered in neighborhood parks and provides educational, social, and recreational activities to approximately 540 unduplicated clients. - b.
+Unity Partners dba Project Unity Poverty Reduction Initiative / Family Self Sufficiency and Support (\$31,175.00) Addresses the goal of Public Services, Youth and Families Provides salary and fringe benefit costs for Family Support Facilitator.
 Program helps families prevent child neglect by breaking cycle of poverty caused by family dysfunction, under-employment and poor parenting.
-The program will serve an estimated 450 unduplicated clients. - d.
-Catholic Charities Financial Stability Program (\$35,000.00) Provides for direct client assistance (rent and utility assistance, referrals, and education) and assists clients with direct financial stability assistance and case management.
-The program will serve an estimated 336 unduplicated clients. - Program Administration / Grant Compliance CDBG (\$167,803.00) Addresses the goal of Program Administration and Grant Compliance of CDBG programs.
-(Potential Objectives / Outcomes: Decent Housing & Suitable Living Environment / Availability, Accessibility, Affordability, Sustainability).
+The program will serve an estimated 425 unduplicated clients. - c.
+A Home Base for Transitioning Foster Youth, dba Unlimited Potential (\$33,884.00) Addresses the goal of Public Services, Youth and Families Provides for life skills training, a resource center, and mentoring to former foster youth.
+Program resources and case management are available to assist clients in becoming fully independent young adults.
+The program will serve an estimated 40 unduplicated clients. - d.
+Catholic Charities Financial Stability Program (\$31,168.00) (City of College Station providing an addition \$8,695.00 for a total funding of \$39,863) Addresses the goal of Public Services, Other Provides for direct client assistance (rent and utility assistance, referrals, and education), assists clients with direct financial stability assistance for crisis situations, and case management.
+The program will serve an estimated 500 unduplicated clients. - 3.
+Program Administration / Grant Compliance CDBG (\$168,302.00) Addresses the goal of Program Administration and Grant Compliance of CDBG programs.

-HOME Projects: Relation to 2020-24 CP and Projected Program Income Total HOME Allocation: \$382,382.00
+HOME Projects: Relation to 2020-24 CP and Projected Program Income Total HOME Allocation: \$453,319.00

-An estimated \$75,000.00 in program income will also be available during PY2021 from the grantee, with no program income from clients or subrecipients.
+An estimated \$75,000.00 in program income will also be available during PY2022 from the grantee, with no program income from clients or subrecipients.
 Funds are used for eligible housing programs and meant to: provide decent affordable housing to lower-income households; expand the capacity of non-profit housing providers; strengthen the ability of state and local governments to provide housing; and leverage privatesector participation.
-The 2021 AAP proposes the following HOME funded projects to address priority needs identified in the City's 2020-24 CP: 1.
-Home Owner Housing Assistance (\$226,786.50) - Addresses the Housing Priority Needs of: Rehabilitation of Owner-occupied Units by
+The 2022 AAP proposes the following HOME funded projects to address priority needs identified in the City's 2020-24 CP:

-- assisting families with major housing rehabilitation/reconstruction.
-A minimum of 2 households targeted citywide for assistance.
-Down Payment Assistance/Acquisition (\$60,000.00) Addresses the Housing Priority Needs of Acquisition of existing units-Down-payment - Assistance by assisting families in the purchase of affordable homes.
-A minimum of 10 households target citywide for assistance.
-Community Housing Development Organizations (CHDO) (\$57,357.30) Addresses the Housing Priority Needs of: Production of Affordable Units Homebuyer or Rental Housing by funding and technical support of the development for 1 project by a certified Community Housing - Development Organization (CHDO a non-profit whose mission is affordable housing).
-Administration / Grant Compliance HOME (\$38,238.20) Addresses the goal of Program Administration and Grant Compliance of HOME programs.
+- 1. Home Owner Housing Assistance (\$326,489.25) Addresses the Housing Priority Needs of: Rehabilitation of Owner-occupied Units by assisting families with major housing rehabilitation/reconstruction.
+A minimum of 2 households targeted citywide for assistance. - Community Housing Development Organizations (CHDO) (\$65,297.85) Addresses the Housing Priority Needs of: Production of Affordable Units - Homebuyer or Rental Housing by funding and technical support of the development for 1 project by a certified Community Housing Development Organization (CHDO - a non-profit whose mission is affordable housing).Program. - 3.
+Administration / Grant Compliance HOME (\$43,531.90) Addresses the goal of Program Administration and Grant Compliance of HOME programs.